cardano-foundation/developer-portal/docs/stake-pool-guide/generating-wallet-keys.md

 ```
 ## Generating Wallet Keys

-The next step would be to generate a wallet address for the payment key payment.vkey which will delegate to the stake address, stake.vkey
+The next step would be to generate a wallet address for the payment key `payment.vkey` which will delegate to the stake address `stake.vkey`:

 ```
 cardano-cli address build \